 Staff + Bios

-Emily Ja-Ming Lee (she/her) is the Director at San Francisco Rising.
+Emily Ja-Ming Lee (she/her) is the Co-Director at San Francisco Rising.
 Emily leads the political strategy and organizational development of the alliance and our staff.
 In the last five years, Emily has served as Co-Chair and Political Director for the alliance, leading city-wide electoral campaigns with key partners.
 Emily is a recognized leader in electoral organizing with particular expertise in multiracial alliance-building, community-labor partnerships, volunteer engagement, multilingual field operations, and ethnic media.
-Emily previously spent ten years doing youth organizing and ultimately serving as the Political Director at the Chinese Progressive Association, a founding member of SF Rising.
-In 2017, Emily helped start Bay Resistance, a powerful new regional organization leading the fight against right-wing attacks on immigrants and communities of color.
 Outside of work, Emily enjoys hiking, being an auntie, and reading radical science fiction.

-Celi Tamayo-Lee (they/them) is the Organizing Director at San Francisco Rising.
+Celi Tamayo-Lee (they/them) is the Co-Director at San Francisco Rising.
 Celi coordinates SF Rising’s affiliate organizations and leads our work organizing students at San Francisco State University, City College of San Francisco, and the University of San Francisco.
 Celi is a third-generation San Franciscan and grateful to organize in their community.
-Before working at SF Rising, Celi spent six years in youth development running a cultural program at a young men’s prison in Washington, leading media and storytelling trainings, and teaching history at Hilltop School for Pregnant Minors.
-Celi ran the 2016 campaign to expand voting rights to sixteen- and seventeen-year-old citizens in San Francisco.
-They attended the Evergreen State College in Olympia, Washington, where they studied Political Economy and Media Arts.
 On weekends you can find Celi geeking out about public-political-participatory art, baking broccoli and cashew cheese pizza for friends and family, and relaxing in nature.

 Communications and Civic Engagement Organizer

 Sana (she/her) is the Communications and Civic Engagement Organizer at San Francisco Rising.
-She graduated from Cal State Long Beach with her Bachelor’s in Social Work and a minor in Women’s, Gender, and Sexuality Studies.
-After seeing how larger, systemic problems profoundly limited how much social workers could help their clients, she turned to policy advocacy and was quickly swept up in political organizing.
+She helps to keep community members informed about elections and other ways to say civically engaged, as well as sends out SF Rising’s newsletters, manages the social media accounts, and coordinates press outreach.
 Some of the issues she’s most passionate about include healthcare for all, immigrant rights, and environmental justice, although she will talk your ear off about many others.
 When she is not organizing, Sana is usually reading yet another dystopian book or trying to stop her dog, Lupin, from eating everything.

 Causa Justa :: Just Cause organizes Black and Latinx tenants in Oakland and San Francisco to challenge displacement, gentrification, corporate development, and entanglement of the criminal justice and immigration systems and build a society organized in support of our full human potential.